barajas-cyber/Practical-Cyber-Labs/portswigger-labs/ssrf-basic-backend-system.md

+NOTE: Burp Suite includes a built-in browser (Chromium) that is pre-configured to trust Burp’s CA certificate and route traffic through the proxy.

+This allows HTTPS interception without manual certificate installation.

+When using external browsers like Firefox, the Burp CA certificate must be installed manually for proper HTTPS interception.

 Lab: Basic SSRF against another back-end system (Full Walkthrough Notes)

 ## Step 1 — Capture request using Proxy HTTP History